TheF1rstPancake/Kvasir/docs/backend.rst

     1) Get user information from the WePay :wepay:`user` endpoint
     2) Get the access token for the user from the platform's database

 Aquiring an access token is actually the first step to most operations that Kvasir completes, but it requires going to the partner's database first to get it.
-After receiving an access token back from the middleware, the server will set it as a secure, hashed cookie in the browser.
-This allows it to persist between calls so that we don't have to fetch the access_token on each request.
+After receiving an access token back from the :ref:`middleware <kvasirmiddleware>`, the server will set it as a secure, hashed cookie in the browser.
+This allows it to persist between calls so that we don't have to fetch the access token on each request.

 .. http:post:: /user

     Get information about a merchant

-    :form email:        *(optional)* the merchants email
+    :<json email:        *(optional)* the merchants email
-    :form account_id:   *(optional)* a valid account_id associated with the partner
+    :<json account_id:   *(optional)* a valid account_id associated with the partner

 .. note::
     While both parameters are optional, one or the other must be provided